Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 VAV systems can adjust airflow depending on the cooling or heating load.
 VAV systems are preferred for a building with multiple zones, but can sometimes be used in single-zone buildings.
 These systems can send different quantities of air to different zones.

 VAV systems can maintain different zones at different temperatures.
-For example, we may not need to keep a supermarket’s storeroom at the same temperature as other rooms.
-So a VAV system can control and restrict the quantity of air going there.
+For example, we may not need to keep a supermarket's storeroom at the same temperature as other rooms.
+So a VAV system can reduce air conditioning to that area, saving energy.

 Some applications of VAV systems include: